ircnet-com/Clis/README.md

 * Clean up job for obsolete or invisible channels
 * remove color codes from JSON
 * paging for rest api
+* statistics like Alis (number of SQUERYs, LIST request, ..)